hpe-storage/python-hpedockerplugin/docs/troubleshooting.md

 rescan-scsi-bus.sh -r -f -m
 ```

+If all the scsi devices for 3PAR volumes need to be removed, follow
+- Unexport the volumes in 3PAR (using `removevlun -f` CLI)
+- On the host , look for `mount| grep hpe` and do umount for each mounted folder
+- rescan-scsi-bus.sh -r -f -m

 ### Collecting necessary Logs

 if any issue found please do collect following logs from your Docker host